mohammed16/FoodDeliveryWithHERE/Step3.md

 # Select the Restaurant number 5 in the list for delivery
+- The numbering here is from 0 to 99 so the 5th restaurant will be number 4

 ## Add the following code after ```map.addObject(restGroup);``` within the '}' in the previous step